General Education Courses

 Spring 2025 Course Offerings

-BI 256: Anatomy & Physiology II: 4 credits (3 credits theory; 1 credit lab)
+BI 256: Anatomy & Physiology II - 4 credits (3 credits theory, 1 credit lab)

-Fall: Face-to-face
+Spring: Face-to-face

 The second of a two-course sequence, this course provides a lecture and laboratory study of the structure and function of human cells, tissues, organs and body systems as they relate to human health and biology.
 The course stresses homeostatic control systems and coordinated body functions with an emphasis on the cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems.